Sagging (fashion)

-Sagging is a manner of wearing trousers or jeans that sag so that the top of the trousers or jeans is significantly below the waist, sometimes revealing much of the wearer's underpants.
+Sagging is a manner of wearing trousers that sag so that the top of the trousers or jeans is significantly below the waist, sometimes revealing much of the wearer's underpants.

 Sagging is predominantly a male fashion.
 Women's wearing of low-rise jeans to reveal their G-string underwear (the "whale tail") is not generally described as sagging.
 A person wearing sagging trousers is sometimes called a "sagger", and in some countries this practice is known as "low-riding".

 Origin

 The style was popularized by hip-hop musicians in the 1990s.

-It is often claimed the style originated from the United States prison system where belts are sometimes prohibited and there can be a lack of appropriately sized clothing.
+It is often claimed the style originated from the United States prison system where belts are sometimes prohibited due to fear that they could be used as a makeshift weapon, and there can be a lack of appropriately sized clothing.
 As a result, their pants would sag.

+Another, more controversial origin story, is that men who wanted to present themselves as sexually available to other men, sagged their pants to display their rear end, which later on started to inadvertently be perceived as a mark of having been incarcerated, and gave the wearer street cred.